-We need briefs, but they can be a bit overwhelming.
-To fend off the fear, we've got a four-step exercise to help you break them down.
+We need creative briefs, but they can be a bit overwhelming.
+To fend off the fear, we've got a four-step exercise for young creatives on how to tackle a creative brief, keep ideas fresh, and improve your creative process as you enter the creative industry and need to boss those briefs time and time again.

 Step 1: Five minutes